Beezus and Ramona Activities for Third Grade

 Their answers were just too cute!

-For our third and fourth days of our close read, we used my Literary Discussion cards to discuss the text more.
+For the third and fourth days of our close read, we used my Literary Discussion cards to discuss the text more.

-I loved how the kiddos used the text as a reference in defending their opinions to the questions!
-Using this structure provided a meaningful activity after reading, but not always having to something big and formal.
+I loved how the kiddos used the text as a reference in defending their opinions on the questions!
+Using this structure provided a meaningful activity after reading, but not always having to do something big and formal.
 You can grab these here in my TpT store.

 On our last day of the close read it was time for students to share their opinion of little siblings.
 To complete the assignment, students had to answer the question and provide at least three pieces of evidence from from the story.
 Students could also draw upon their own personal experiences to support their position.
 I took this as a writing grade.